 What Does It Mean to Incorporate?

 A business is formed when the formation involves an “unincorporated” entity.
-In other words, LLCs, LPs and partnerships are not incorporated, they are formed.
+In other words, you do not incorporate LLCs, LPs and partnerships, you form them.
 When someone talks about incorporating a company, any business lawyer will tell you this means starting a corporation, not forming an LLC.

 With the rise of the LLC, the term “formation” has taken hold and the term “incorporate” has migrated in the business vernacular to also refer to an LLC.
-Academics and business law practitioners still insist on the distinction, but the two have been used interchangeably by the business community.
+Academics and business law practitioners still insist on the distinction, but the the business community uses the two terms interchangeably.

 Why Do People Incorporate?